manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

   Normal  Started    4m42s  cert-manager  Challenge scheduled for processing Normal  Presented  4m42s  cert-manager  Presented challenge using HTTP-01 challenge mechanism
 ```
-Hmmm, I forgot, still the `example.example.com` is just a fake domain.
-Another hack needed for this blog post of hack.
+Hmmm, I forgot.
+Still, the `example.example.com` is just a fake domain.
+Another hack is needed for this blog post.
-We can to modify the CoreDNS config so internal cluster can resolve to our internal IP, I call this a valid hack because
+We can modify the CoreDNS config so the internal cluster can resolve to our internal IP.
+I call this a good hack
-its similar how the domain owner need to point the domain to the server's IP, and you don't need to keep a `minikube tunnel` open.
+because it's similar to how the domain owner needs to point the domain to the server's IP.
 I hope that when some one reading this post, k8s still use `CoreDNS` and installed it in the `kube-system` namespace:
 - kubectl -n kube-system describe configmap coredns
 You will see the config file somewhat like this